 Examples: Anthem, the Inspirations, the Sovereign.

 In her original Classifications of Being, Sophontist Vissir Ademal concluded with Sophilect.
 She stated that she was unsure if even Sophilect warranted its own class.
-Since her work has entered the larger sphere there has been a general insistence on the existence of sopholith, and a push for a classification beyond what has been dubbed the Ademalian Threshold.
-Post-Ademalian beings are theoreticals which have considerations unfathomable even by Sophilects.
+Since her work has entered the larger sphere there has been a general insistence on the existence of Sopholith, and a push for a classification beyond what has been dubbed the Ademalian Threshold.
+Sopholiths are theoreticals which have considerations unfathomable even by Sophilects.

 Examples (Theorized): The Wheel, God, Allah